 nginx: the configuration file /etc/nginx-sp/nginx.conf syntax is ok nginx: configuration file /etc/nginx-sp/nginx.conf test is successful

 There are also two different ways to check your Nginx version.
 Both are fairly similar but one shows a little more information than the other.
 Use one of the following Nginx commands to print the Nginx version:

 service nginx -v systemctl -v nginx

 Use the following command to print the Nginx version, compiler version and configure parameters.

 If you'd like a quick reference guide of the commands available directly from within the terminal, use one of the following help commands:

 service nginx -? systemctl -? nginx

 This Nginx commands shown in this article are a few of the most popular ones.
-There do exist a few other parameters however these aren’t used nearly as much.
-Reference this guide whenever you’re stuck for a Nginx command and hopefully, you’ll find the one you need.
+There do exist a few other parameters however these aren't used nearly as much.
+Reference this guide whenever you're stuck for an Nginx command and hopefully, you'll find the one you need.